Normo20/EGH-404/README.md

 # EGH-404
-Engineering Honours EGH 404 assignment Research in engineering practices Both assignment 1 and 2
+Engineering Honours EGH 404 assignment Research in engineering practices assignment 1,2 and 3 are in this repository
 Overall grade for the unit 78%